JACK-COM/raphsducks/README.md

 * Not everyone needs redux.
 * For the record, not everyone needs _raphsducks_, either
 * In fact, _not everyone needs state_.
+* ...You're right.
+Why _not_ just use redux?

+Redux does a good deal more than _raphsducks_'s humble collection of lines.
+Although I have never used it, I would likely recommend redux over this module if your application is complex enough.

-I only wanted something with the pub/sub API, which would allow me to quickly extend an application's state without getting into fist-fights with multiple application files.
-Redux does a good deal more than _raphsducks_'s humble collection of lines, and has years of testing and a vibrant community behind it.
-I have never used it, but would likely recommend it if you've got a large enough team, a complex enough project, _and_ lack the ability to build your application from the ground up.
+I wanted something lightweight with the pub/sub API, which would allow me to quickly extend an application's state without getting into fist-fights with multiple application files, so I built this.
+As with many modern JS offerings, I acknowledge that it _could be_ the result of thinking about a problem wrong: use at your discretion.